Discover the Facts About Dock and Pier Maintenance, Materials, and More!

-If you find hazardous issues with your dock call Captain Rod’s Boat Lift and Pier Services today.
+If you find hazardous issues with your dock, call Captain Rod’s Boat Lift and Pier Services right away.

-A lot of piers are build using wood.
-This material deteriorates with time.
+A lot of piers are built with wood.
+Unfortunately, wood deteriorates with time.
 Maintain it well, if you want it to last.

 You should also use marine putty to patch any punctures or cracks in the wooden platforms.
-For large damage, epoxy putty works best.
+For damage to large areas, epoxy putty works best.
 When filling pinholes and small scratches, acrylic putty is best.

 Also keep an eye out for dry rot.
 It can cost hundreds of dollars to replace rotted out wooden beams and other parts.

-In addition, there’s also the support structure that keeps the dock stable.
+The support structure keeps the dock stable.
 It’s essential that your pier repair inspection include a look at this system to make sure everything’s in working order.

 You should also keep an eye out for missing screws.
-These small parts often fall off of piers.
-When they’re missing, this can cause loose boards and other problems.
-Be thorough: check the bottom, sides, and top of the boat dock to check if screws are missing.
+These small parts often fall off piers.
+When they’re missing, you may have loose boards and other problems.
+Be thorough: check the bottom, sides, and top of the boat dock to see if screws are missing.

 Last but not least, we have pier repair’s electrical component.